How Does Taxation Affect a Business?

 Tax

-How Does Taxation Affect A Business
+How Does Taxation Affect a Business

 Taxation plays a critical role in shaping the financial health and decision-making process of any business.
 From large corporations to small start-ups, taxes can significantly influence cash flow, profitability, and overall business strategy.